hiero-ledger/hiero-sdk-tck/docs/test-specifications/contract-service/ContractCreateTransaction.md

 ---

 ### **Memo**
+- A short text description that lives with the contract entity on is visable on a network explorer.
 | Test no | Name                                                                       | Input                  | Expected Response                         | Implemented |
 |---------|----------------------------------------------------------------------------| ---------------------- | ----------------------------------------- | ----------- |
 | 1       | Create a contract with an admin key and valid short memo                   | memo="contract test"   | Succeeds, memo stored.                    | N           |